Christine Sinclair: Early years and rise to captaincy (2000–2007)

-During Canada's first group stage match at the 2007 FIFA Women's World Cup in China, the team faced Norway and were defeated 2–1.
+Canada's results at the Gold Cup qualified them for the 2007 FIFA Women's World Cup in China.
+During Canada's first group stage match, the team faced Norway and were defeated 2–1.
 Sinclair scored a brace in the team's next group stage match against Ghana helping Canada win 4–0.
-She scored a goal in the team's final group stage match against Australia that resulted in a 2–2 draw.
-Canada finished third in their group and did not advance to the knockout stage of the tournament.
+She scored another goal in the 85th minute of the team's final group stage match against Australia, which would have been sufficient to advance to the knockout stage had it held, but Australia equalized in stoppage time and Canada exited the tournament.
+Later in the year, Sinclair led the team to a bronze medal at the 2007 Pan American Games.